chandralala/chandralala.github.io/README.md

 # Chandra La
-## Welcome to my GIS Portfolio, please click for more project details!
+## Welcome to my GIS Portfolio, click on a project for more details!
-I am a
+I am a GIS student pursuing my MS at Portland State University, interested in GIS for environmental applications.
+Particularly interested in finding data-drive solutions for conservation and resource management issues.

 | | |